wannsim/ASG1/README.md

 # BLACKPINK'S Merch

 This Website sells BLACKPINK'S Merch which includes albums, lightstick, shirt, keychains, photocards and many more.
 For K-POP fans or BLACKPINK'S fan (known as BLINKS).
 Beside selling their merch, the website also contain their profile and history of the BLACKPINK.
 BLINKS or anyone can use this website to learn and buy things of BLACKPINK.
+In summary this website provides users with information aboutn BLACKPINK and to shop for BLACKPINK's merch, at the same time to promote BLACKPINK and increase sales.

+## Features

+- History of Blackpink
+- Blackpink member's profile
+- Ongoing activies(concert)
+- Selling merch
+  - albums
+  - photocards
+  - shirts

 ## Profile of BLACKPINK